NimbleArchitect/kubectl-ice/README.md

 Flags:
   -A, --all-namespaces                 List containers from pods in all namespaces
-      --annotation string              Show the selected annotation as a column -c, --container string               Container name.
+      --annotation string              Show the selected annotation as a column --color string                   Colour columns in the table output. string can be one of: columns, errors, mix, none -c, --container string               Container name.
 If set shows only the named containers --context string                 The name of the kubeconfig context to use -m, --match string                   Filters out results, comma seperated list of COLUMN OP VALUE, where OP can be one of ==,<,>,<=,>= and !=